 There is no capital punishment.
-There are no reports of disappearances, arbitrary killings or torture.
-Prisons have been judged as satisfactory by civil society organizations and the United Nations, although United Nations observers did report cramped cells and inadequate toilets as well as the need for proper ventilation, lighting and electric fans.
-Prisoners are granted visitors reasonably.
-NGOs have claimed that there were 67 political prisoners in 2012 but government said that only 19 prisoners were being held for convictions under the National Security Act.
+In a 2016 survey, there were no reports of disappearances, arbitrary killings or torture.
+Prisons have been judged to generally meet international standards.
+NGOs claimed that there were 28 political prisoners in 2016, 47 having being released since 2010.
 Rules against arbitrary arrests and detention are generally observed.

 The police have sometimes been taken to task over human rights violations while there have been allegations, especially by external ethnic-Nepali organizations, of discrimination and human rights abuses against the Nepali Lhotshampa population.
+An unknown number of this group does not have full citizenship and the rights associated with that status.
 While freedom of religion is guaranteed in the constitution, missionaries are banned and government permission is needed for the construction of religious buildings.

 Bhutan is a signatory to the Convention on the Elimination of All Forms of Discrimination against women and other international agreements.
 NGOs report little overt discrimination against women and that women have equal access to public services.
-There were, however, media reports in 2013 of a rise in the incidence of domestic violence and sexual assaults.
+However, Bhutan ranked only 121 out of 144 countries in the Global Gender Gap Index 2016.
+The report showed considerable gender disparities in health, education, economy and politics.
+There have been media reports indicating a rise in the incidence of domestic violence and sexual assaults.
 It is difficult to ascertain whether this indicates a disturbing rise in such violence or if there is greater confidence in the enforcement agencies.
 The government acknowledged the seriousness of the issue by passing the Domestic Violence Prevention Act in 2014.
 The National Commission for Women and Children is responsible for the country's obligations to international agreements on women and children while there are NGOs which focus on women's and children's issues.